Childhood Obesity

 • anxiety

-So what can you do to help your child reach and maintain a healthy weight?
+So, what can you do to help your child reach and maintain a healthy weight?

 Helping kids lead healthy lifestyles begins with parents who lead by example.
-Children whose parents or siblings are overweight may be at an increased risk of becoming overweight themselves, but most often this is due to shared family behaviors like poor eating habits and lack of physical activity.
+Children whose parents or siblings are overweight may be at an increased risk of becoming overweight themselves, but most often, this is due to shared family behaviors like poor eating habits and lack of physical activity.

-In contrast, eating healthy foods that include a diet high in vegetables, fruits, whole grains, lean proteins, and low-fat dairy help children get the vitamins and nutrients that they need.
+In contrast, eating healthy foods that include a diet high in vegetables, fruits, whole grains, lean proteins, and low-fat dairy helps children get the vitamins and nutrients that they need.
 Making high-fat snacks or sugary treats, things that are not eaten frequently (a treat), can help instill healthy eating habits in children.
 Being physically active also helps to prevent too much weight gain and chronic diseases but it also builds stronger muscles, increases cardiovascular fitness, and stronger bones.
 Children should get at least 60 minutes of physical activity every day.
-That goal can be met by encouraging your child to go outside and play, go for family bike rides, enroll them in a sport, let them play outside with friends, or exercising with them.
-Another key way to help children stay active is to limit time spent playing video games, on the internet, or watching television, to less than 2 hours a day.
+That goal can be met by encouraging your child to go outside and play, go for family bike rides, enroll them in a sport, let them play outside with friends, or exercise with them.
+Another key way to help children stay active is to limit time spent playing video games, on the internet, or watching television to less than 2 hours a day.
 Let’s also not forget that children need more sleep than adults, so ensuring that kids keep to a healthy bedtime schedule, is another key factor in keeping them healthy.

 The goal for children who are overweight is to reduce the rate of weight gain while allowing normal growth and development.
 Children should NOT be placed on a weight reduction diet without the consultation of a health care provider.
-If you need to discuss your childā€™s current health challenges, weight concerns, or just need to have their yearly checkup, Med First can help!
+If you need to discuss your child’s current health challenges or weight concerns or just need to have their yearly checkup, Med First can help!
 We provide wellness checks, sick visits, weight checks, nutritional counseling, and much more!

 Let us partner with you to ensure that your child gets the care they need to lead a healthy, happy childhood and help them on their way to healthy, happy adulthood!